-A safe and structured living environment for homeless parents and their children that guides and supports them as they transition to new independent lives.
+A safe and structured living environment for homeless families that guides and supports them as they transition to new independent lives.

 “At the York Street Project, you learn how to take care of yourself and that you can take care of yourself.”

 – Robin, former St. Joseph’s Home Resident and former Board Member, St. Joseph’s Home

 Our Home, a five-story brownstone built and occupied by the Sisters of St. Joseph of Peace in 1891 and once operated as an orphanage, was renovated in 1988 to accommodate a transitional housing program for homeless women (18 years +) and their children (0-18 years of age).
-St. Joseph’s home provides supportive, transitional housing for women and their children.
-We’ve served over 800 families to date and an average of 30 families annually.
-The average age of the residents is 26 years old.
+St. Joseph’s home provides supportive emergency shelter and transitional housing for parents and their children.

-At St. Joseph’s, each family gets its own private bedroom space – with a lockable door.
-Our women share the common living space as well as responsibilities for the maintenance, cooking, and governance of their floor, in preparation for the day when they will be living independently.
+At St. Joseph’s, each family gets their own private bedroom space – with a lockable door.
+Families share the common living space as well as responsibilities for the maintenance and governance of their floor, in preparation for the day when they will be living independently.